Skip to main content

 Examine, diagnose, and treat diseases, injuries, and malformations of teeth and gums.
 May treat diseases of nerve, pulp, and other dental tissues affecting oral hygiene and retention of teeth.
 May fit dental appliances or provide preventive care.

-Also called: Dental Surgery Doctor (DDS), Doctor of Dental Medicine (DMD), Doctor of Dental Surgery (DDS), Family Dentist, General Dentist, Pediatric Dentist
+Also called: Dentist, Family Dentist, General Dentist, Pediatric Dentist

 Dentists, General